 Helping veterans keep their benefits

-In accordance with the United State Department of Veterans Affairs and State of Illinois regulations, Waubonsee Community College has established minimum academic progress guidelines for all recipients of veterans educational benefits.
-These standards apply to all students receiving federal and state veteran educational funding, and must be met in order for veteran students to continue receiving educational benefits.
+In accordance with the United States Department of Veterans Affairs and State of Illinois regulations, Waubonsee Community College has established minimum academic progress guidelines for all educational benefit recipients.
+These standards apply to all students receiving federal and state educational benefit funding, and must be met in order for military affiliated students to continue receiving educational benefits.

 Grade Point Average Requirement